aptos-labs/aptos-networks/testnet/proposals/sources/221007-complete-upgrade/README.md

 * `06-gas.move` - reduce the maximum transaction size to 64KB
 * `07-features` - enable feature 1 and 2 (code dependency check and public(friends) is considered private)

 Note, these files can be reproduced from this commit hash: `63e5c543742f17e0f09b98ea39f40744c7cf4abf`.
 With the caveat that `04-framework.move` was manually modified to be split into separate chunks due to limitations in the current code generation.
-In addition the headers of each file were modifed to support the `aptos_governance::get_signer_testnet_only was swapped in`.
+In addition the headers of each file were modified to support the `aptos_governance::get_signer_testnet_only was swapped in`.
 See the following example:

 ```
 2,3d1